-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using hyoscyamine and call your doctor at once if you have any of these serious side effects:
+Stop using hyoscyamine and call your doctor at once if you have:

-- unusual thoughts or behavior;
+- anxiety, confusion, hallucinations, unusual thoughts or behavior;

-Less serious side effects may include:
+Common side effects may include:

-- dizziness, drowsiness, feeling nervous;
+- dizziness, drowsiness, feeling weak or tired;

-- blurred vision, headache;
+- blurred vision;

-- sleep problems (insomnia);
+- sleep problems (insomnia); or

 - impotence, loss of interest in sex, or trouble having an orgasm.